More Fortuny! Yes, More!

 |After the sleeves are stitched, I take the sleeve shapers, and my new steam iron, to shape the sleeves.

 More to come on this jacket in future post!

 UPDATE: See how the facing for the jacket was handled.

-Posted on Jan 28th, 2013 in sewing, garment construction, how-to, fabric, sleeve, fortuny, fortuny-jacket
+Posted on Jan 28th, 2013 in sewing, garment construction, All How-To, fabric, sleeve, fortuny, fortuny-jacket